who are we?

 External links have become a major aspect of content marketing; you want to use them in the content when you can.
 It allows you to link your content to quality sources which helps back up your claims while also allows search engines to rank your content higher due to the use of quality links.
 When it comes to external links, you need to focus more on quality than quantity.
 Links to quality, reliable websites that have a good reputation are vital.

 You also want to focus on the anchor text you use to insert the link.
 Make sure that the text you use is related to the link.
 Using “click here” as anchor text is not very effective.

 6. Website Isn’t Optimized for Mobile Devices

 A little over 50% of traffic online is on mobile devices.
-Which means if your website isn’t optimized for mobiles, you are losing a lot of traffic.
+This means if your website isn’t optimized for mobiles, you are losing a lot of traffic.
 Even search engines now give preferences in their ranking to those websites that are optimized for mobile devices.
-So being mobile-friendly has an impact on your websites ranking and your overall SEO strategy.
+So being mobile-friendly has an impact on your website’s ranking and your overall SEO strategy.

 7. Using Too Many Internal Links

 Internal links present you with a chance to link visitors to other pages within your website through the content.
 But like keyword stuffing, you don’t want to use too many internal links within your content.
 You want to make sure that the links you use are relevant to the topic of the content.
 This will allow you to get more traction on your website and also allow the visitor to get more information regarding your business and services.

 When overstuffed, it puts the visitors and search engine both off.
 Search engines tend to mark content with too many links as a fraudulent practice that harms your strategy.

 You don’t really know how your website and content perform unless you have a way to measure it.
 Checking the progress of your website is important so you know whether the strategy you have in place works or not.
 There are numerous different tools that can help you with analytics like Google Webmaster Tools and Google Analytics.
 Such tools will help you streamline your SEO strategy and develop one that is best suited for your business.